aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/oleobject/_index.md

 ```

-Gets and sets 3d format of the shape.
+3d format of the shape.

 ```
 ThreeDFormat threeDFormat = shape.getThreeDFormat();